ItsEvdok/README.MD-Generator/Develop/README.md

     npm i

+## Tech

+HTML, CSS, JavaScript, Node.js, mySQL, sequelize, sessions.
 ## Usage

-How to start a server with express.
+How to use Node, and how to set up a connections to a mySQL database.

 ## License

-This projects is licensed under the None license.
+This projects is not licensed.

+## Contributing
+You cant teehee :)

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at semionaevdokimov@gmail.com.
+If you have any questions about the repo, open an issue or contact me directly at semionaevdokimov@icloud.com.
 You can find more of my work at ItsEvdok.